 Exponent of Cross-Sectional Dependence: Estimation and Inference

 An important issue in the analysis of cross-sectional dependence which has received renewed interest in the past few years is the need for a better understanding of the extent and nature of such cross dependencies.
 In this paper we focus on measures of cross-sectional dependence and how such measures are related to the behaviour of the aggregates defined as cross-sectional averages.
 We endeavour to determine the rate at which the cross-sectional weighted average of a set of variables appropriately demeaned, tends to zero.
-One parameterisation sets the exponent of the cross-sectional dimension, N, being between 1/2 and 1.
-We refer to this as the exponent of cross-sectional dependence.
-We derive an estimator of this exponent from the estimated variance of the cross-sectional average of the variables under consideration.
+One parameterisation sets this to be O(N^2α-2), for 1/2 < α ≤ 1.
+Given the fashion in which it arises, we refer to as the exponent of cross-sectional dependence.
+We derive an estimator of from the estimated variance of the cross-sectional average of the variables under consideration.
 We propose bias corrected estimators, derive their asymptotic properties and consider a number of extensions.
 We include a detailed Monte Carlo study supporting the theoretical results.
-Finally, we undertake an empirical investigation of the exponent of cross-sectional dependence using the S&P 500 data-set, and a large number of macroeconomic variables across and within countries.
+Finally, we undertake an empirical investigation of using the S&P 500 data-set, and a large number of macroeconomic variables across and within countries.

 Suggested Citation: Suggested Citation